algogz/questions/q/dop/aws-devop-pro-part2.md

 Because the instance will always be online during the day, in a predictable manner, and there are a sequence of batch jobs to perform at any time, we should run the batch jobs when the account software is off.
 We can achieve Heavy Utilization by alternating these times, so we should purchase the reservation as such, as this represents the lowest cost.
 There is no such thing a "Full" level utilization purchases on EC2.

-https://d0.awsstatic.com/whitepapers/Cost_Optimization_with_AWS.pdf
+Have to check this [Additional Reserved Instance Options for Amazon EC2](https://amazonaws-china.com/blogs/aws/reserved-instance-options-for-amazon-ec2/) https://d0.awsstatic.com/whitepapers/Cost_Optimization_with_AWS.pdf

 </p></details><hr>